Deafness & hearing loss facts

 • deaf (lower case ‘d’) – people who have hearing loss; they may be born deaf or become deaf.
 They mix well in the hearing world and may communicate orally and may also be users of sign language.

-• Acquired hearing loss – people who were born with hearing but have lost some or all of their hearing.
+• Acquired hearing loss – people who were born with hearing but have lost some or all of their hearing later in life.

 • Congenital hearing loss – born with hearing loss which may become progressively worse.